UniversalDependencies/docs/_it/template-index.md

 nsubj(Roma,Anna)
 case(Roma,in)
   * Possession
-  *La scultura è del pachistano Hamad Butt* cop(pachistano,è)
+  *La scultura è del pachistano Hamad Butt*  "The sculpture is by the Pakistani Hamad Butt"
+cop(pachistano,è)
 nsubj(pachistano,scultura)
 case(pachistano,di)
   * Benefactory
-  *Il libro è per Anna* "The book is for Anna" cop(Anna,è)
+  *Il libro è per Anna* "The book is for Anna"
+cop(Anna,è)
 nsubj(Anna,libro)
 case(Anna,per)
 * There are cases where the verb *essere* is not marked as copula, thus becoming the main verb of the clause.
 This analysis is generally adopted in the following cases:
   * presentational or existential constructions
-	E.g. *Vi sono migliaia di casi di questo genere* "there are thousands of cases of this type" expl(sono,Vi)
+	E.g. *Vi sono migliaia di casi di questo genere* "there are thousands of cases of this type"
+	expl(sono,Vi)
 	nsubj(sono,migliaia)
 	root(ROOT,sono)